JusticeBelleza/ABTC-Reporting-System/README.md

 ## Overview

-ABTC ReportSys is a reporting system for Animal Bite Treatment Centers.
+**ABTC Reporting System** is a reporting system for Animal Bite Treatment Centers.
 The system **does not collect patient-identifiable data**; it only collects:

 - Number of animal bite cases